A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Relevant issues for the proposal of methodological guidelines

-Sometimes, experiments performed to shed light on the performance of new proposals do not undergo any source of bias regarding the search procedure of the algorithm itself.
-However, other different properties related to the landscape of the functions need to be addressed for a fair analysis of the behavior of the proposed solver: \begin{itemize}[leftmargin=*] \item \textbf{Separability of the components:} some functions can be easily solved by optimizing each dimension individually, so it is crucial not to use only separable functions in the benchmark.
+Different properties related to the landscape of the functions composing the benchmark should be addressed for a fair analysis of the behavior of the proposed solver(s).
+Among them:

+\begin{itemize}[leftmargin=*] \item \textbf{Separability of the components:} some functions can be easily solved by optimizing each dimension individually, so it is crucial not to use only separable functions in the benchmark.
 This is the case, for example, of the CEC'2008 LSGO benchmark proposed in \cite{Tang2007}, in which many functions are of this type.
 In more recent benchmarks, especially in the field of large-scale optimization, the focus is on evaluating the capability of the algorithms to identify existing subcomponents in the functions.
 If the new proposal deals with this kind of problem, it should be tested on a benchmark that allows evaluating this characteristic, such as e.g. the one proposed in \cite{Li2013a}.